 And it’s also, for me at least, being willing to look silly.
-When I first started running three years ago, I looked like a fool when I stopped to take walk breaks.
-(At least, I felt like a fool.)
-When I first joined a gym, three and a half years ago, I felt like a bonehead.
-I had no idea of what to do with the machines, so I took cardio classes.
+When I first started running, I felt like a complete failure when I stopped to take walk breaks.
+When I first joined a gym, I felt absolutely lost.
+I had no idea what to do with the machines, so I took cardio classes.
 I tripped over myself and hid in the back, but I stuck with it.

-What I’ve learned along the way is that 99 percent of the people you meet, either outside walking or running or in the gym or studio, are supportive of your journey.
+Along the way, I’ve learned that 99 percent of the people you meet, either outside walking or running or in the gym or studio, are supportive of your journey.
 They’re traveling the same path.
 Some may be way ahead of you, and some may be behind you, but they all started in the same place, and they all want to see you succeed.
-There will always be that one mean person that will laugh – and that says a lot more about the mean person than it does about you.
-But for the most part, you’re going to get smiles and nods and high-fives.
+You’re going to get smiles and nods and high-fives and fist-bumps.
 Your coaches and teachers and trainers are going to show you proper form and how to improve.
-And as you get stronger and more confident, it won’t matter one bit what that mean person does.

 The only person’s opinion that matters on this journey is yours.